 Although it’s endured a fire, structural damage, and major renovations, the White House has—more or less—stood in the same spot at 1600 Pennsylvania Avenue since John Adams became the first occupant in 1800.
 That’s over two centuries' worth of traditions, restrictions, and presidential preferences that have dictated what's allowed to transpire inside the property’s 132 rooms.
-Take a look at seven things that were once prohibited from entering.
+Take a look at six things that were once prohibited from entering.

-In today’s heightened state of domestic security, it’s hard to imagine the White House once allowed Washington, D.C. residents to freely gather on the South Lawn for a concert.
+In today’s heightened state of domestic security, it’s hard to imagine the White House once allowed Washington, D.C., residents to freely gather on the South Lawn for a concert.
 But that's exactly what they did from 1842 until the 1930s, inviting the United States Marine Band to perform every Saturday afternoon from June to September.
 The one time they were silenced?
 When President Abraham Lincoln and wife Mary were suffering the loss of their 11-year-old son in 1862.
 Mary insisted the band skip that summer, which led to some protests from the community.
 After a condensed schedule in 1863 at Lafayette Square, the band resumed in 1864.

 Presidents have had a long history of favoring denim, from Ronald Reagan’s ranch duds to Jimmy Carter keeping it casual.
 But when George W. Bush took office in 2001, one of his first orders was to ban anyone in the Oval Office from sporting jeans.
 The move was intended to shore up the building’s dormant dress code.
 (Bush made an exception for U2 singer Bono, who visited in 2005 wearing black jeans and sunglasses.)